 The first step in training is to align the shape instances by an m-rep alignment procedure that is similar to Procrustes analysis.
 In the standard Procrustes analysis, a rigid or similarity transformation is applied to each instance so that the total sum-of-squared Euclidean distances between corresponding points is minimized.
-In contrast, in the m-rep alignment, the sum-of-squared geodesic distances between corresponding medial atoms is minimized.
-For more details refer to [26].
+In contrast, in the m-rep alignment, described in [29], the sum-of-squared geodesic distances between corresponding medial atoms is minimized.
 In what follows we assume the shape instances are aligned.

-The probabilities $\Pr\left(\Delta \mathbf{A}{\mathcal{I}}^{1}\right), \ldots, \Pr\left(\Delta \mathbf{A}{\mathcal{I}}^{K}\right)$ are defined on m-rep parameter spaces, which are nonlinear Riemannian symmetric spaces.
-In these spaces, one can define the so-called exponential map, Exp{x} , and log map, Log{x} , which establish correspondence between tangent vectors and geodesics at any given point x.
-Based on the properties of these maps, we have developed a method called principal geodesic analysis (PGA), which is a generalization of principal component analysis to nonlinear Lie groups and symmetric spaces.
-The details are laid out in [27, 26].
+The probabilities $\Pr(\Delta \mathbf{A}{\mathcal{I}}^1), \dots, \Pr(\Delta \mathbf{A}{\mathcal{I}}^K)$ are defined on m-rep parameter spaces, which are nonlinear Riemannian symmetric spaces.
+In these spaces, one can define the so-called exponential map, Exp_x , and log map, Log_x , which establish correspondence between tangent vectors and geodesics at any given point x.
+Based on the properties of these maps, Fletcher et. al. have developed a method called principal geodesic analysis (PGA), which is a generalization of principal component analysis to nonlinear Lie groups and symmetric spaces.
+The details are laid out in [29, 30].
 Here we briefly summarize the basic ideas.